Luketedwards/harmonize/README.md

 ## Browse Projects Pages
 ---
 ### Browse All/Relevant Projects
-These tabs allow the user to either view all projects on the website.
+These tabs allow the user to either view all projects on the website...

 ![View all projects](/static/readme-files/features/all-projects-min.png)

 Or to view a filtered list of only projects relevant to the users played instruments.
-The relevant instruments are also highlighted on the project card to quickly convey the suitability of the user.
+The relevant instruments are highlighted on the project card to quickly convey the reason he project is suitable to the user.

 ![Relevant Projects](/static/readme-files/features/relevant-projects-min.png)